 Other items from the body can also be explored.
 Take hair from a brush and see what it looks like; compare each end and what they look like.

-For kids that like an EWWWW factor; fingernails and toenails are also things that can be explored and magnified.
+For kids, that like an EWWWW factor, fingernails and toenails are also things that can be explored and magnified.
 You can even take a spit sample and check it out under the microscope.
-The results may gross them out but also find it fun.
+The results may gross them out but they also find it fun.

 Art Under a Microscope

 Kids love painting, drawing, and coloring.
 Have your child explore their art tools at the microscopic level.
 What does a dollop of paint look like under the microscope?

 Have your child compare the tips of crayons, markers, and colored pencils.
 Kids can also explore how things like different types of paint brushes appear when magnified.

 Allowing kids to understand how things look at a microscopic level can help them appreciate and value their own items because they can see how intricate and extraordinary each item is.

 Yes, kids love icky things.
 Now, imagine how a child will feel exploring gross things up close under a microscope!

 Again, a person does not have to go far to find something to put under the microscope.

 Take a moldy piece of bread and observe what the mold looks like magnified.
 If you are daring, you may even want to allow your child to explore what boogers look like when magnified (remember to wash those hands with soap and water)!